CODE GUARD

 POST /api/scan-diffScan only the added lines of a unified diff, with correct new-file line numbers — for commit loops

-GET /api/rulesThe full rule catalog, so you know exactly what it checks (and what it doesn't)
+GET /api/rulesThe full rule catalog: every rule id, category, severity and language, so you can see what it checks and what it doesn't

 Use it from an agent (MCP)